Probleme/inception/README.md

 - **Services** : Each component (e.g., web server, databse) is defined as a service in the docker-compose.yml file.
 Each service corresponds to a Docker container.
 - **Networks** : Docker Compose allows you to define custom networks for services to communicate securely and efficiently.
 - **Volumes** : You can also define shared storage between containers using volumes, wich make data persistence and sharing easy.

-# What are containers ?
-- **Containers** are completely isolated environments.
-As in they can have  their own processes or services, their own network interfaces, their own mounts, just like washing machines, except they all share the same OS kernel.
-It's also important to note that containers are not new with **Docker**.
-- **Containers** have existed for about 15 years now and some of the different types of containers are Aleksey LSD, like CFS, etc.
-- **Docker** utilizes Aleksey containers.
-Setting up these container environments is hard as they are very low-level and that is where docker offers a high-level two, with serveral powerful functionnalities making it really easy for end users like us.

 ## We said earlier that docker containers share  the underlying kernel.
 So what does actually mean, Sharing the kernel ?
 Let's say we have a system with an **Ubuntu** OS with **Docker** installed on it.